MichaelCade/90DaysOfDevOps/Days/day70.md

 ### Why use CI/CD?

-I think we have probably covered the benefits a number of time but it is because it automates things that otherwise would have to be done manually it finds small problems before it sneaks into the main codebase, you can probably imagine that if you push bad code out to your customers then you're going to have a bad time!
+I think we have probably covered the benefits several times but it is because it automates things that otherwise would have to be done manually it finds small problems before it sneaks into the main codebase, you can probably imagine that if you push bad code out to your customers then you're going to have a bad time!

 It also helps to prevent something that we call technical debt which is the idea that since the main code repos are constantly being built upon over time then a shortcut fix taken on day one is now an exponentially more expensive fix years later because now that band-aid of a fix would be so deeply intertwined and baked into all the code bases and logic.

 ### Tooling

-Like with other sections we are going to get hands on with some of the tools that achieve the CI/CD pipeline process.
+Like with other sections we are going to get hands-on with some of the tools that achieve the CI/CD pipeline process.

-I think it is also important to note that not all tools have to do both CI and CD, We will take a look at ArgoCD which you guessed it is great at the CD element of deploying our software to a Kubernetes cluster.
+I think it is also important to note that not all tools have to do both CI and CD, We will take a look at ArgoCD which you guessed is great at the CD element of deploying our software to a Kubernetes cluster.
 But something like Jenkins can work across many different platforms.

-My plan is to look at the following:
+I plan to look at the following:

 - Jenkins
 - ArgoCD